SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/product/select-product-image.md

 ---
 uid: help-en-select-product-image
 title: Select product image
-description: In this how-to guide you’ll learn how you can add images for all the products you add to SuperOffice Quote.
+description: In this how-to guide, you will learn how you can add images for all the products you add to SuperOffice Quote.
 author: SuperOffice RnD
 so.date: 02.23.2023
 keywords: product, image